 In light of this, I have created a website migration checklist that I use on a regular basis to migrate websites onto my servers.
 This is not a definitive check list for complex hosting scenarios, and in its current format is more suited to websites that receive less than 500 visits per day and up to 40 to 50 orders.

 once satisfied that the new DNS records are correct I will instruct my new client to change name servers at their domain registrar

 If the developer who attempted my clients migration had followed this process, then my client would be hosted on a new server, and I would no longer have the pleasure of hosting them.

 Use this check list when you next conduct a migration to a new web hosting server.

-Matthew Sweet lives and works in Melbourne as an SEO auditor.
+Matthew Sweet lives and works in Melbourne as a freelance SEO specialist.

 You should follow him on Twitter